dansmyers/IntroToCS/Notes/25-while_examples_and_files.md

 ## Counting

-The `for` loop with `range` is the preferred way to iterate through a sequence of numbers, bu sometimes you need to do so with a `while` loop.
+The `for` loop with `range` is the preferred way to iterate through a sequence of numbers, but sometimes you need to do so with a `while` loop.
 The loop below counts from 0 to 13 and prints each number.
 ```
 i = 0
 while i <= 13: